Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+Aprill 11

+From nothing to nothing and the nothingness in between

+I don’t believe in the impossible

+My first boner fide sexual experiences were with a manatee.

 April 10

 My love language is humor and surprise